Capgemini/powerapps-specflow-bindings/README.md

 ## Installation

-Follow the guidance in the **Installation and Setup** section in https://specflow.org/getting-started/.
+Follow the guidance in the **Installation and Setup** section in SpecFlow's [docs](https://specflow.org/getting-started/).
 After installing the IDE integration and setting up your project, install the NuGet package.

 ```shell
 PM> Install-Package Capgemini.PowerApps.SpecFlowBindings